 Programs are cost effective as required and shown in Attachments 5 and 6.
 The application of cost effectiveness as a design principle at a program level involves a balancing of comprehensive, costly projects with long-term measures, with programming that requires less intensive customer support, such as upstream programming that moves the incentive from the end user to the point of sale and Strategic Energy Management Planning with very large customers.

 Further details on the Company’s application of the Standards are found in section 6.
 As with any plan, this 2025 Plan was developed using the best information available at the time.
-Should circumstances change as the year develops, the Company will act in its capacity as Program Administrator to adapt as needed and inform stakeholders of the inability to execute a proposed strategy or commitment or the need to revise them.
+Should circumstances change as the year develops, the Company will act in its capacity as Program Administrator to adapt as needed and inform stakeholders of the need to update a proposed strategy or commitment or the need to revise them.

-The Company will evaluate programs in the Residential, Income Eligible, and Commercial & Industrial sectors using cost of supply calculations and the RI Test.
-In addition, the Company will consider the value of each program to the utility system through a mechanism that removes or discounts certain societal benefits and non-energy impacts, specifically interstate and delivered fuel benefits, as directed by the PUC.
-For each program with costs in excess of the cost of supply, the Company will consider the role of that program in supporting portfolio goals and other LCP standard principles, including reliability, prudency, and environmental responsibility and provide justification for continuing to offer the program as appropriate.
-These justifications will be rooted in an assessment of quantitative metrics and program design considerations.
+The Company has evaluated programs in the Residential, Income Eligible, and Commercial & Industrial sectors using cost of supply calculations and the RI Test.
+In addition, the Company considered the value of each program to the utility system through a mechanism that removes or discounts certain societal benefits and non-energy impacts, specifically interstate and delivered fuel benefits, as directed by the PUC.
+For each program with costs in excess of the cost of supply, the Company considered the role of that program in supporting portfolio goals and other LCP standard principles, including reliability, prudency, and environmental responsibility and provide justification for continuing to offer the program as appropriate.
+These justifications are rooted in an assessment of quantitative metrics and program design considerations.

 Additional detail on the Company’s approach can be found in section 6.6.2.